CMCLorg/CMCLorg.github.io/shared_task.md

 permalink: /shared_task
 ---

-## Shared Task: Cross-linguistic Prediction of Human Reading Behavior
+## Shared Task: Multilingual and crosslingual prediction of human reading behavior

 The benefits of eye movement data for machine learning have been assessed in various domains, including NLP and computer vision.
 Eye tracking provides millisecond-accurate records on where humans look when they are reading and are useful in explanatory research of language processing.
 Eye movements depend on the stimulus and are therefore language-specific but there are universal tendencies which remain stable across languages (Liversedge et al., 2016).
 Modelling human reading has been researched extensively in psycholinguistics (e.g., Reichle et al., 1998; Matthies & Søgaard, 2013; Hahn & Keller, 2016; Sood et al., 2008).
 Being able to accurately predict eye-tracking features across languages will advance this field and will facilitate comparisons between models and the analysis of their varying capabilities.